NOVA Documentary Showcases Bigelow Laboratory Science

 Stretching from Cape Cod to Nova Scotia, the Gulf of Maine is a sanctuary of extraordinary biodiversity, a regional economic engine, and a natural laboratory for studying the impacts of climate change.
 This summer, it’s also the star of a new NOVA documentary that showcases the efforts of Bigelow Laboratory scientists and others to understand and protect this critical body of water.

 Sea Change, the three-part special presentation produced by GBH, premiered on July 24 and concluded on August 7.
 PBS has also organized a series of public outreach events coinciding with the film’s airing.
 Senior Research Scientist Doug Rasher, who features heavily in the second episode of the series, participated in a screening and panel discussion with the filmmakers in Portland on July 26.
 Senior Research Scientist David Fields, whose work is highlighted in the first episode, is participating at a similar event at the New England Aquarium in Boston on September 10.
+Virtual attendance is an option for that screening.

 Blending natural history, science, and exploration, the film dives into the rich ecosystem of the Gulf of Maine and follows the fishermen, Indigenous leaders, entrepreneurs, and scientists working to untangle and preserve this diverse food web.
 It also looks at the threats facing the Gulf — and the communities that depend on it — as it warms faster than most of the world’s ocean and portends some of the potential global consequences of climate change.